elis/desckit/README.md

 $ npm install -g desckit
 ```

-To render the `eli1` script only one time (think cron)
+To render the `base-desck` script only one time (think cron)

 ```
-$ desckit -S eli1
+$ desckit -S base-desck
 ```

 To re-render every two minutes, specify an interval of 120 seocnds:

 ```
-$ desckit -S eli1 -I 120
+$ desckit -S base-desck -I 120
 ```

-This will create a `walls` directory wherever you run the command.

 # Examples

-The two provided examples are `eli1` and `wide`, the main difference is that `wide`-version is created from a wide background image which is scrolled a little bit every time a wallpaper generate, so once it's on desktop it shows a wallpaper that moves just slightly, and creates a more dynamic desktop environment.
+There is one provided example at the moment named `base-desck` that you can use to play around with the application.

 ## Possibilities